kyan/kyan-jukebox-js/README.md

 ## Overview

-The Jukebox re-imagined still uses `Mopidy` but has been split into parts, Client and API.
-The API is written in [TypeScript](https://www.typescriptlang.org/) and the Client currently a mix of [JavaScript](https://www.javascript.com/) and TypeScript.
+The Jukebox re-imagined still uses `Mopidy` but has been split into parts, Client and API (FE and BE).
+The BE is written in [TypeScript](https://www.typescriptlang.org/) and the FE currently is a mix of [JavaScript](https://www.javascript.com/) and TypeScript.
 It also uses smaller events messages passed back and forth over a websocket.
-Currently both the client and API live in this one repo, but in the future it will likely split into it's component parts.
+Currently both the FE and BE live in this one monorepo.

 ## Why not use an existing Mopidy frontend